yijiecc/solana-transaction-fee/README.md

 ## Base fee

 The `base fee` for a transaction depends on the number of signature used.
-You can find a single signature transaction in [simple.rs](./src/base_fee/simple.rs), and 2 signatures transactions in [multisig.rs](./src/base_fee/multisig.rs).
+You can find a single signature transaction in [simple.rs](./src/base_fee/simple.rs), and transactions with 2 signatures in [multisig.rs](./src/base_fee/multisig.rs).

 ## Priority fee